RedHope/angular-styleguide/a1/README.md

 ### Write Tests with Stories
 ###### [Style [Y190](#style-y190)]

+    // TODO: This is not the testing standard adhered to by Uptake.
+There will be a later section for Uptake specific changes.
   - Write a set of tests for every story.
 Start with an empty test and fill them in as you write the code for the story.

     *Why?*: Writing the test descriptions helps clearly define what your story will do, will not do, and how you can measure success.